jfo/weblog/content/post/2017/2017-09-15-mapping-the-monado.md

 intuition."

-To that end, [I've included a lot of links I found helpful at the end of this post](/#ref).
+To that end, [I've included a lot of links I found helpful at the end of this post](#ref).
 Reading different takes on the subject can help to develop that intuition in a way that no single tutorial ever could, and though many posts like this start with something along the lines of "I know the world doesn't need another monad tutorial," I beg to differ.
 The only thing so far